Connolly Youth Movement

-The Connolly Youth Movement (CYM, Ógra Uí Chonghaile) is an all-Ireland communist youth organisation named after revolutionary socialist, James Connolly.
-From its founding in 1963 until 2021, CYM was affiliated with the Communist Party of Ireland.
-The CYM is Marxist–Leninist, supports a united Ireland, and opposes the Good Friday Agreement and European Union.
+The Connolly Youth Movement (CYM, Ógra Uí Chonghaile) is an all-Ireland communist and Marxist–Leninist youth organisation named after revolutionary socialist James Connolly.
+It was founded in 1963 and was affiliated with the Communist Party of Ireland until 2021.
 It is a member of the World Federation of Democratic Youth.

 History and current status

-The Connolly Youth Movement (CYM) was founded in 1963 by young people who were influenced by the Communist Party during the Dublin Housing Action struggle.
-In 1970, with the merger of the Irish Workers' Party and Communist Party of Northern Ireland, to form the Communist Party of Ireland (CPI), the Northern Ireland Young Communist League joined the CYM, with Madge Davison as its general secretary.
-The CYM disbanded in 1991 due to a reduction in membership following the dissolution of the Soviet Union and eastern and central European bloc and the resulting political crisis in the World Communist Movement.
-However, following the resurgence of the left and anti-capitalist movement in Ireland, the CYM re-formed in 2002, grouped mainly around young members of the Dublin Branch of the CPI and student activists at NUI Galway.
-The Connolly Youth Movement has relations with several young communist organisations around the world.
-The CYM attends the :Meeting of European Communist Youth Organizations (MECYO).
+The Connolly Youth Movement was founded in 1963.
+In 1970, with the merger of the Irish Workers' Party and Communist Party of Northern Ireland to form the Communist Party of Ireland (CPI), the Northern Ireland Young Communist League joined the CYM, with Madge Davison as its general secretary.
+The organisation dissolved in the early 1990s and was re-formed by the CPI in 2005.

-The CYM supported the programme of the Communist Party of Ireland until a vote of the membership rescinded it at an Extraordinary Ard Fheis on 9 January 2021.
-The Communist Party issued a statement saying that, shortly before the split, several dual (CPI-CYM) members had been expelled for breaches of discipline and factional behaviour.
+In January 2021, CYM announced that an Extraordinary Ard Fheis had voted to rescind its support for the programme of the Communist Party of Ireland and to disaffiliate from the party.
+The Communist Party issued its own statement on the split, saying that several dual CPI–CYM members had recently been expelled from the party for alleged breaches of discipline and factional behaviour.